srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 ## ➬Primary TR goal

-*The primary goal is to verify each scenario in each chapter, section, and line of code in a chapter that contains an input and output*.
+*The primary goal to help the author is to verify each scenario and example in each chapter, section, and line of code in a chapter that contains an input and output*.

 Though this does not exclude other controls, it remains the primary objective.